-In addition to the IHA, members also complete the Health Needs Screening (HNS) to help assess and manage their physical and behavioral health.
+The Health Needs Screening (HNS) gives providers the baseline they need to help assess, manage, and educate members' physical and behavioral health, encouraging members to become more active in their healthcare.
 As an incentive to complete the HNS, members will receive up to \$30 for retail purchases as part of our Healthy Rewards program.
 Members must complete the HNS within 90 days of enrollment.
 There are multiple ways to complete the HNS including:

-- Going online to https://hns.anthem.com. - Calling 866-408-6131 (Hoosier Healthwise, Healthy Indiana Plan) or 844-284-1797 (Hoosier Care Connect) (TTY 711).
-A representative will assist the member.
+- Going online to https://hns.anthem.com. - Call 866-408-6131 (Hoosier Healthwise, Healthy Indiana Plan) or 844-284-1797 (Hoosier Care Connect) (TTY 711).
+A representative will assist the members. - For Indiana PathWays for Aging members, the HNS will be completed with the member's care coordinator.